Teaching the Environment

-Educators can lay the groundwork for this generational shift not only by teaching environmental science, but also by fostering an awareness of how students’ own actions can help or harm our world.
+Educators can help students make wise choices about responding to climate change and safeguarding the planet's future — not only by teaching environmental science, but also by fostering an awareness of how students’ own actions can help or harm our world.
 Tina Grotzer, a cognitive scientist at the Harvard Graduate School of Education, does work that explores the notion of complex causality — and how our understanding of causality in nature affects our decision making.
 Grotzer shares insight into how teachers can help students appreciate the intricacies of environmental change.

 Teaching and learning about the environment means grappling with three key concepts, which shape the way we understand our impact on the world: